wangzhuo1016/daos-v2.0/docs/overview/transaction.md

 or HDF5 dataset read/write.

-For parts of the data model that require conflict serialization, DAOS provides distributed serializable transaction based on multi-version concurrency control.
+For parts of the data model that require conflict serialization, DAOS provides distributed serializable transactions based on multi-version concurrency control.
 Transactions are typically needed when different user processes can overwrite the value associated with a dkey/akey pair.
 Examples are a SQL database over DAOS or a consistent POSIX namespace